meows/racket/docs/glossary.md

 ### Geometry

-These functions all consume a single input in radians, and they return a real number representing a ratio of different side lengths on a triangle.
+These functions all consume a single input in radians, and they return a decimal number representing the _approximate_ ratio of different side lengths on a triangle.

 `sin`
 `cos`